Logical Reasoning Test

 Answer:

-The tricky part of this question is that it is phrased negatively.
-This means that we have to identify the nature of each group initially and establish the relationship between the groups.
-Once the illustration is made, the relationship between the groups becomes clearer.
+The tricky part here is that the question is phrased negatively.
+This means that we first of all need to identify the nature of each group.
+Then, we establish the relationship between the groups.
+If we draw ourselves a diagram (as in the example above), the relationship between the groups becomes clearer.
 The only true statement is that all singers are slim.

 The answer is 'All singers are slim'.

-b.
-Dan is Joshua's son and Guy's brother.
+(3) Dan is Joshua's son and Guy's brother.
 Margaret is Guy's mother and Judy's daughter.
-Which of the statements below are true?
+Which of the statements below is definitely true?

 1. Judy is Dan's mother-in-law